erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 JIT optimizations
 -----------------

-The speed of the newly implemented `mwc59` algorithm is partly thanks to the recent [type-based optimizations] in the compiler and the Just-In-Time compiling BEAM code loader.
+The speed of the newly implemented `mwc59` generator is partly thanks to the recent [type-based optimizations] in the compiler and the Just-In-Time compiling BEAM code loader.